sandroacoelho/maven-repo/README.md

         </repository>
 ```

-To deploy in this Maven repository
+#### To deploy in this Maven repository

-Add this in the @pom.xml@ of the artifact to be deployed:
+Add this in the pom.xml of the artifact to be deployed:

 ```
 <distributionManagement>